rseah145/smw-term2/lesson_7/Practical.md

 4. Locate and add in "Certificate Templates", close the Add/Remove Snap-in screen
 ![image](../images/Pasted%20image%2020230819183023.png)

 5. Click OK to add the snap-in.
 Double-click Certificate Templates on the left side of the screen.
+The screen should display all the available templates along with additional paramters, as shown